 - If the update is not successful, power off and preserve the vCenter Server VM on which the update failed.
 Create a support request or contact VMware Support for further assistance.

-- If the auto-revert also fails, use the backup you created to restore your vCenter Server.
+- If auto-revert also fails, restore your vCenter Server by using the backup you created.
 See Restore vCenter Server from a File-Based Backup.